wp-plugins/wp-fanfiction-and-writing-archive-basic/readme.txt

 WP Fanfiction and Writing Archive plugins are updated frequently and improved upon frequently.

-== Description ==
-WP Fanfiction and Writing Archive turns Wordpress sites into online writing communities for fanfiction, longread, education, magazine, and more.
-Writers can create single stories or books with chapters to share with readers.
-Powerful search, and terrific tools for both writers and readers.
-Turn a blog into an online writing community.

 == Installation ==
 Follow typical plugin installation: install and activate.